CPC Definition - Subclass G06N

 This place covers:

-Learning without direct supervision from unlabelled data.
-Neural networks are created and then it is observed how they function in the real world, as a result of the global functioning is the neural network further adapted.
-No sets of training input pairs are necessary.
+Learning or training without direct supervision from unlabelled data.
+Neural networks are created, and then it is observed how they function in the real world.
+As a result of global functioning, the neural network is further adapted.
+No sets of ground truth data are necessary, and input data are, for example, clustered.

 In patent documents, the following words/expressions are often used as synonyms: